sean-r-olson/poppyseed/README.md

 OR

-Steps to get the development environment running are as follows:
+Steps to get the development environment running locally are as follows:

-1) Download the zip file of this repo
+1) Download the zip file of this repository
 2) Open project in preferred code editor
 3) Open terminal, or your preferred command line interface
     - To install dependencies, type command: